NuLL3rr0r/babaei-net-blog-source/content/en/post/2021-11-10-disable-hp-proliant-ml350p-gen8-p420i-raid-controller-enable-hba-mode-pass-through-perform-freebsd-root-zfs-installation/index.md

 $ sudo dd if=FreeBSD-13.0-RELEASE-amd64-memstick.img of=/dev/sdX bs=8M
 {{< /codeblock >}}

 __3.__ Install FreeBSD as you'd usually do, use <code>Auto (ZFS) Guided Root-on-ZFS</code> option in order to perform the installation on your ZFS RAID level of choice.
-Remember to write down your <code>HP iLO Internal SD-CARD</code> disk number in the <code>ZFS Configuration</code> dialog.
-In my case with <code>8</code> disks, <code>da0</code> to <code>da7</code> will be actual SAS disks, <code>da8</code> is the USB flash drive used to boot the installer, and finally, <code>da9</code> is the internal SD-Card (note that the order of the internal SD-Card and the installer USB drive could change, and this is not a general rule).
+Remember to keep track of your <code>HP iLO Internal SD-CARD</code> disk number in the <code>ZFS Configuration</code> dialog.
+In my case with the first <code>8</code> disks, <code>da0</code> to <code>da7</code> will be actual SAS disks, the last one <code>da9</code> is the USB flash drive used to boot the installer, and finally, the penultimate one <code>da8</code> is the internal SD-Card (note that the order of the internal SD-Card and the installer USB drive could change, and this is not a general rule).
 So, for the rest of this post, I'd be using that.
 When done with the installation, DO NOT REBOOT YET!

 __4.__ After the installation is finished, the FreeBSD Installer will ask for any final manual modifications.
 So, choose <code>Yes</code> here in order to drop into a terminal.
 If you don't do this, you're installation simply won't boot.

-__5.__ Since there might already be some data or partitions on the internal SD-Card, in my case <code>da9</code>, we are going to force destroy everything first:
+__5.__ Since there might already be some data or partitions on the internal SD-Card, in my case <code>da8</code>, we are going to force destroy everything first:

 {{< codeblock lang="sh" title="Destroying all partitions on the internal SD-Card" >}}
-$ gpart destroy -F da9
+$ gpart destroy -F da8

-da9 destroyed
+da8 destroyed
 {{< /codeblock >}}

 __5.__ Then, create a GPT partition table on the internal SD-Card:

 {{< codeblock lang="sh" title="Creating a GPT partition" >}}
-$ gpart create -s GPT da9
+$ gpart create -s GPT da8

-da9 created
+da8 created
 {{< /codeblock >}}

 __6.__ Proceed to create a <code>freebsd-boot</code> partition.
 According to <code>gpart</code> manpage: